-The Paradigm Project has developed an innovative wood stove to replace the traditional way of cooking over an open fire, and made it accessible for local households.
+The Paradigm Project has developed an innovative wood stove to replace the traditional way of cooking over an open fire, and have also made it accessible for local households.
 These wood stoves use much less fuel and produce little or no smoke, which leads to a significant reduction in carbon emissions.
 These reductions in carbon emissions lead to the carbon credits which make the financing of the project possible.
 On top of this, the use of the stoves leads to cleaner air and fewer health problems.

 Climate Neutral Group is working with the Paradigm Project to start this fantastic initiative by investing in the front-end costs for wood stove production.
 In this way it is possible to implement the business concept as planned.
 There have already been 50,000 wood stoves produced and sold in Kenya.
 We are proud of this Gold Standard project.
 Paradigm is one of the socially responsible projects that you can invest in to offset your impact on the climate.